 Shadow Priests weren’t an incredible powerhouse in TBC arena, but they were decent.
 WotLK meanwhile treats us very kindly — a number of damage, survivability and crowd control buffs propel us to the top of the A-tier, with multiple top-tier comps relying heavily on our strengths.

 Dispersion is of course the star of the show, giving us a massive on-demand defensive cooldown and some much-needed mana regeneration, on a fairly low cooldown thanks to Glyph of Dispersion; you can never truly run out of mana in arena as a Shadow Priest.
 Devouring Plague becomes available to Priests of all races, which helps out non-Undead SPs a lot, while the newly buffed Shadowform causes us to deal some truly scary damage-over-time.
 Vampiric Touch finally gets a dispel disincentive, as it now deals instant damage when dispelled, patching up a major weakness of ours.
-Finally, we get Psychic Horror as an tool in our already sizeable crowd-control arsenal, which is a massive buff in the fast-paced WotLK landscape, particularly as it allows us to counter an WoW Warrior Icon Arms Warrior’s Bladestorm.
+Finally, we get Psychic Horror as an tool in our already sizeable crowd-control arsenal, which is a massive buff in the fast-paced WotLK landscape, particularly as it allows us to counter an Arms Warrior’s Bladestorm.

 Best 2v2 comps

-• WoW Priest Icon Shadow Priest / Wow Mage Icon Frost Mage
+- Shadow Priest / Frost Mage

 Best 3v3 comps